 - Web: www.bere-zaganu.ro

 - Facebook: facebook.com/Fabrica-de-Bere-Buna-Romanian-Craft-Beer-Bar

-The latest bar operated by Ground Zero combines great beer and awesome food.
-Here, the brewers showcase their core range, as well as a number of specialties only available at the bar – such as their nitro stout (the first Romanian nitro beer) and their experimental range.
-Host to several events, such as tap takeovers, IPA fests and many more, there’s always something going on besides world class beer!
+This bar operated by Ground Zero combines not only great beer and awesome food, but it is also the place where the brewery itself is located.
+Here, both Ground Zero and affiliated gypsy breweries showcase their beers, with plenty of guest breweries available both on tap and by the can/bottle.
+Host to several events, such as tap takeovers, concerts, IPA fests and many more, there’s always something going on besides world class beer!

 - Address: Șoseaua Pipera 44, Bucharest

 - Facebook: www.facebook.com/hangargroundzero/

 With over 260 different types of craft beers from around the world, La 100 de Beri is a beer lover paradise.
 You’ll find local Romanian craft beer on tap and by the bottle, along side numerous imports from around the world.